 We’ve handpicked a panel of the UK’s top comedy TV and film industry experts to judge this year’s entries for the Comedy Shorts Award and we’re delighted to announce our first judge will be writer, producer and star of hit TV series GameFace, Roisin Conaty!

-Our other judges include: director of Avalon Entertainment and TV executive producer, Rob Aslett; TV comedy and development producer at Wicked Little Critter, Baby Cow, Phil McIntyre, Richard Grocock; Merman co-founder and executive producer Clelia Mountford; Underwire Film festival director, Anna Bogutskaya and commissioning editor for Comedy at BBC, Kate Daughton.
+Our other judges include: director of Avalon Entertainment and TV executive producer, Rob Aslett; TV comedy and development producer at Wicked Little Critter, Baby Cow, Phil McIntyre, Richard Grocock; Merman co-founder and executive producer Clelia Mountford; Underwire Film festival director, Anna Bogutskaya, commissioning editor for Comedy at BBC, Kate Daughton and assistant editor for comedy at Channel 4 Laura Riseam.

 We’re also really excited to announce that we have partnered with Comedy Central UK.
 Our top 10 finalists will be given the opportunity to have their film hosted on Comedy Central’s website & digital platforms for the UK’s comedy viewers to see!